 For best results, dilute one to two tablespoons of apple cider vinegar in an eight-ounce glass of water, and drink just before eating.
 Additionally, remember to follow an acid reflux diet rich in vegetables, healthy fats and fermented foods to slash symptoms even more.

 How to Use

 There are a wide range of apple cider vinegar uses, from making all-natural household cleaners and bug sprays to whitening teeth and aiding in detoxification.
-Detox drinks often use it as a key ingredient.
-Certain popular DIY uses include an apple cider vinegar hair rinse, a homemade bug spray, an antifungal spray or an apple cider vinegar toner.
+Detox drinks often use it as a key ingredient, and it’s a great way to help detox your body.

 How much apple cider vinegar a day should you take?
 A standard amount and the easiest way to use apple cider vinegar to simply mix one to two tablespoons into your diet per day, such as mixed into a glass of water, using in your salad dressing or even as part of a marinade.

 Can you drink apple cider vinegar every day?
 Drinking up to two tablespoons per day diluted with water has been shown to be safe and effective for a variety of different conditions.

 Some also opt to take apple cider vinegar supplements in the form of gummies or capsules containing a similar amount, although research is limited on the effectiveness of these supplements.
 Some apple vinegar supplements also use special herbs to add specific health claims and even flavor.

 With apple cider vinegar, terms like “organic” and “raw” are tossed around pretty loosely, making it hard to decipher what you’re actually getting when you grab a bottle from the store.

 To maximize the apple cider vinegar benefits, you should pick organic, raw and unfiltered apple cider vinegar whenever possible.
 It should also be murky with a web-like appearance and the mother still intact to get the most nutritional bang for your buck.